js-works/preactive/README.md

 - No rules of hooks
 - No special linter necessary
-- 100% accurately typeable - in the function type signature of hook functions or function that generate hook functions etc., it will always be visible what we are dealing with.
+- 100% accurately typeable - in the function type signature of handler functions or function that generate handler functions etc., it will always be visible what we are dealing with.

 ### Installation